 Here's a look at the pros and cons of each:

 - OS X is designed to work specifically with Apple hardware, providing tight integration that offers advantages in ease of use and consistency across programs.
 Many programs for Windows have OS X versions and many OS X-only programs offer file-format compatibility with Windows programs.
-Macs can also run Windows OS and programs through the included Boot Camp utility or other software, but you'll need a separate copy of Windows.
+You can install Windows on Macs using OS X's built-in installer utility called Boot Camp.
+This will let you run Windows natively on the Mac hardware without any software emulation, to give you full performance.
+You can also run Windows OS and programs using virtualisation software such as Parallels Desktop for Mac, VMware's Fusion or Oracle's Virtual Box.
+These programs let you install other operating systems such as Linux.
+Whether you use Boot Camp or a virtualisation program, you'll need to purchase the Windows operating system separately.

 - Linux is generally free, as are most Linux programs, and it can run on a wide range of PCs as an alternative to Windows.
 There are many flavours of Linux, with the most popular being Ubuntu.

 In some cases, you may have to side with a particular system to use specific programs.
 It's a good idea to look into each alternative and spend some time with them all before deciding.

 What to look for